skandacode/skandacode.github.io/index.md

 # Arun 'Skanda' Rebbapragada
 ## About Me
-I am currently a senior at RL Turner High School in Carrollton, TX, ranking 2nd out of 500 students (top 1% of my class).
-I strive to not only have a solid academic performance, but to have an effect on the real world.
-I have presented at international conferences, published several papers, and spread awareness of robotics and STEM around the world.
+I am currently a senior at RL Turner High School in Carrollton, TX and have a strong intrest in robotics, programming, Physics and Indian Carnatic music.
+At school, I currently rank 2nd in a class of about 500 students.
+I strive to not only have a solid academic performance, but to have a meaningful contribution to the world.
+I have presented at international conferences, published several research papers, and raised awareness of robotics and STEM around the world.<p>
 I have high standardized test scores, including a superscore of 36 out of 36 on the ACT and 1520 out of 1520 on the PSAT.
 I also received the AP Scholar with Distinction recognition.
 I combine strong academics with hands-on engineering and research experiences.

 ![Profile Picture](assets/images/frontpagepicture.png){: .profile-image}